Active ingredients: insulin glargine

 What it is used for

-Treatment of diabetes mellitus in adults
+Treatment of diabetes mellitus in patients 6 years of age and older.

 How to take it